ArielRin/ArielRin/README.md

 - 💞️ I’m looking to collaborate on other Blockchain apps
 - 📫 How to reach me girlsmakingcrypto@gmail.com or https://twitter.com/SirenTrove_DEX
 -
-- Ask for Cheyne for dev stuff at cheynespc@gmail.com or on telegram
+- Ask for Cheyne for dev stuff at cheynespc@gmail.com or on telegram or github.com/cheynespc
 - Developer Contractor Project Manager blah blah blah - "u need it and you can afford it, then come on down".

 <!---